Follow the project in Komitu's blog at komituarchitects.org or on Facebook "Kouk Khleang Youth Center".

 The project started in march 2010 on Aalto University's Cambodia Studio's field trip, where Komitu members Elina Tenho and Tuuli Kassi organised the first workshops with the youth volunteering for CVS.
 In December 2010 we travelled back to Phnom Penh to introduce the first design for the youth center and to futher develop it together with the future users.
 In addition to the design workshop with the local youth, presentations were held at Limkokwing University for students of architecture and at Meta-house culture center for anyone interested.

 During the year 2011 Komitu worked on the design and developed the bamboo and earth brick techniques together with engineering collaborators.
 In March 2012 the construction begun with filling the site and prefabricating bamboo parts.
-In August 2012 we had a change of constructor and now the building is advancing at a good pace and is expected to finish in 2013.
+In August 2012 we had a change of constructor, after which the building advanced at a good pace.
+BQC construction completed the building works in september 2013.

 Download the project presentation: KOMITU_YouthCenter_ProjectPresentation.pdf